10 Best ITDR Tools: Complete Identity Threat Detection and Response Guide

 Don’t Forget Dark Web Monitoring

-ITDR catches attacks.
+Identity threat detection catches attacks.
 Dark web monitoring catches exposures.
-Both matter for complete identity protection.
+You need both for full coverage.
 Use tools like Breachsense to monitor for leaked credentials and combo lists targeting your organization.

 Conclusion